- Free reply within 15 minutes during business hours

 Most clients arrive at this page after a Chinese (Traditional)-side registrar, university or employer has asked for a translated and legalised Power of Attorney (POA) — and given them seven to fourteen days to produce it.
-From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Chinese (Traditional) reviewers maintain, and a glossary you can verify against your own documents.
+From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, MFA-accepted translator on our in-house panel on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Chinese (Traditional) mission in Bangkok, and the office that finally reads it abroad; read on for the quotation criteria, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Chinese (Traditional) desk maintains in-house.

-Our Chinese (Traditional) desk has handled thousands of Power of Attorney (POA) cases for purposes ranging from property transactions abroad, family registration, bank operations, court filings.
+The Chinese (Traditional) desk keeps a live casebook for Power of Attorney (POA) covering court filings, bank operations, family registration, property transactions abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Chinese (Traditional) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Power of Attorney (POA).
+Below you will find a step-by-step legalisation workflow, regional notes specific to Chinese (Traditional) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Power of Attorney (POA).

 Why a specialist Chinese (Traditional) translator matters for Power of Attorney (POA)

 The Power of Attorney (POA) is rarely a simple, free-form letter.
 It contains official Thai terminology — registry numbers, district codes, parental information, registration officers' titles — that translate differently depending on the receiving country.
-Where the original หนังสือมอบอำนาจ reuses a registrar title in different tenses, the Chinese (Traditional) version must preserve the tense distinction — confusing "registered" with "is registering" changes the document's legal effect.
+Vendors unfamiliar with civil-registry conventions treat the registry footer as decorative; an experienced Chinese (Traditional) translator reproduces it as a structured citation because the receiving counter reads it as the document's primary identifier.

 Most overseas counterparties require a Notary Public + MFA + embassy chain.
 We can draft a bilingual POA that meets both Thai Civil Code and the foreign authority's wording.